chrisjj12/Project_4/README.md

+#### Project 4 Test File

+Added the test_twitter.py file to successfully run the possible hastags.
+Added actions file to CI.

 ### Twitter-Feed-Analyzer
 Utilize both Twitter API and Google NLP API to create a program to analyze the sentiments of a tweet.